EriBloo/laravel-model-snapshots/README.md

 This will snapshot model using default options defined in `EriBloo\LaravelModelSnapshots\SnapshotOptions` class:

 - set version with Versionist class defined in config
-- snapshot all attributes, excluding primary key and hidden
+- snapshot all attributes, excluding primary key, timestamps and hidden
-- it won't create snapshot if other snapshot with the same stored attributes already exists
+- it won't create snapshot if other snapshot with the same stored attributes already exists - in such situation matching snapshot will be returned

+Each snapshot stores an array of model attributes, options that it was created with, version and optional description.

+Snapshots provide `toModel(bool $fillExcludedAttributes = false)` method, that returns model with snapshotted attributes.
+If optional `fillExcludedAttributes` option is true, returned model will use current model attributes as a base, if it's false missing attributes will be null.

+Accordingly, if you retrieve collection of snapshots you can use its `toModels(bool $fillExcludedAttributes = false)` method to map all snapshots to corresponding classes.

+#### Restoring

+Snapshots can be used to restore models if needed.
+There are 2 methods available on Snapshot class:

+- `restore()` - reverts original model to its snapshotted version
+- `restoreAsNew(bool $duplicateSnapshotHistory = false)` - creates new model rather than reverting original.
+If `duplicateSnapshotHistory` argument is true all snapshots up to restored will be duplicated and associated with new model

+#### Relations

+In addition, package provides separate table to store snapshot relations with other models.
+There are morphToMany and morphToOne relations available that return either Snapshots or Models in `HasSnapshotRelations` [trait](#traits).

+### Configuring

-### Snapshot options
+#### Snapshot options

-Options can be overridden either by defining a `getSnapshotOptions()` method on model:
+Options can be defined by creating `getSnapshotOptions()` method on model:

 ```php
 public function getSnapshotOptions(): SnapshotOptions